 Its feathers are grey and white.
 Its soft, white tail feathers are known as marabou.
-It has a pink bald head and neck like a vulture with red spots and a long reddish-coloured pouch hanging from its neck, called a wattle.
+It has a pink bald head and neck like a vulture with red spots and a long reddish-coloured pouch hanging from its neck, called a wattle or gular sac.
 It has a conical bill.
 It has long black legs.

 The African Marabou Stork has hollow leg bones and hollow toe bones.
 The hollow bones help it to fly by making it lighter.
-They are not good short-distance flyers.
-Like other storks, the Marabou fly with their long legs trailing behind them, but they keep their neck tucked well into their shoulders, shaped like the letter S. This allows the weight of the heavy beak to be distributed on the shoulders.
+Like other storks, the Marabou flies with its long legs trailing behind its body, but it keeps its neck tucked well into its shoulders, shaped like the letter S. This allows the weight of the heavy beak to be distributed on the shoulders.

-It is found near water where it is a scavenger feeding on dead animal carcasses, just like a vulture or a hyena.
+It is found in sub-Saharan Africa.
+It lives near water where it is a scavenger feeding on dead animal carcasses, just like a vulture or a hyena.
 It also eats live animals, such as frogs, lizards, insects, snakes, rats, mice, termites, and birds.

-African Marabou Storks build large nests of sticks at the top of trees.
-At about four years of age, they choose a partner for life.
-Females lay 2-3 eggs each season, which take about 30 days to hatch.
+The African Marabou Stork builds a large nest of sticks at the top of a tree.
+At about four years of age, it chooses a partner for life.
+The female lays 2-3 eggs each season, which take about 30 days to hatch.

 Young chicks are altricial – bald, blind, and helpless.
 Both parents feed their chicks.
 The chicks are fully feathered at 13-15 weeks, but they do not have their black feathers until they are three years old.
 They are mature when they are four years old.

 Location of photographs: Nairobi, Kenya, and Parc Zoologique de Paris in Bois de Vincennes, France

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM